 Second-Year Stride: How to Prep, What to Expect

 Welcome to Second-Year Stride!
-Designed specifically for second-year undergraduate students, Second-Year Stride brings together resources and activities to help you navigate university, Queen’s campus and the city of Kingston.
-You may not have had a typical first year experience in 2020-21 and are looking to create meaningful connections with your peers, familiarize yourself with the campus and the Queen’s community, and feel confident about your academics.
-You’ve come to the right place!
+Designed specifically for second-year undergraduate students, Second-Year Stride brings together resources and activities to help you successfully transition from first to second year.
+If you are looking to find opportunities for meaningful connections with your peers, explore the Queen’s and Kingston communities, and feel confident about your academics, you’ve come to the right place!

-Introducing Levelling Up: Essential Skills for Second-year Success, our new online mini-course for undergraduate students entering their second year.
+Check out Levelling Up: Essential Skills for Second-year Success, our online mini-course for undergraduate students entering their second year.
 In this series of short lessons, you’ll learn more about core second-year topics:

 - Interpreting feedback to understand your professors’ expectations at this level and improve your work over time